Carla MacLeod

-Carla Rae MacLeod (born June 16, 1982) is a retired member of the Canadian national women's hockey team.
-Through her paternal grandmother, MacLeod is related to former Montreal Canadiens legend Maurice Richard.
+Carla Rae MacLeod (born June 16, 1982) is a Canadian ice hockey coach and retired member of the Canadian national women's hockey team.
+She is the current head coach of the Czech national ice hockey team and Ottawa Charge in the Professional Women's Hockey League (PWHL).

 Playing career

 MacLeod was born in Spruce Grove, Alberta.
 MacLeod attended Bishop Carroll High School in Calgary, Alberta.

 Carla MacLeod represented Team Alberta at the National Championships in 1999 and 2001.
 On both occasions, MacLeod would win the Abby Hoffman Cup.

 Wisconsin Badgers

 She played with the Wisconsin Badgers women's ice hockey program in the Western Collegiate Hockey Association for four years, serving as captain for the 03-04 and 04-05 seasons.
 She played for United States women's Olympic team coach Mark Johnson at Wisconsin, where he likened her leadership to that of a second coach.

 While at Wisconsin, MacLeod was bestowed with the University of Wisconsin Big Ten Medal of Honor (in recognition of athletic and academic achievement).
 In her senior year at Wisconsin, Macleod served as one of two undergraduate assistant coaches.
 The other undergrad coach was Olympian Molly Engstrom.
 Macleod and Engstrom assisted coach Mark Johnson with analysis of game footage.